-Chances are while reading this you are hunched over a tablet or phone, forming a human question mark with slouched shoulders and a protruding head.
-If it has not already, staying in this position will eventually cause pain by overtaxing the muscles in your neck and increasing pressure in your lower back.
-Standing desks have risen in popularity as a remedy to this ever-growing epidemic of poor sitting posture.
+While reading this, are you hunched over a screen, forming a human question mark with your back, shoulders, and head?
+If so, staying in this position will eventually cause pain by stressing the muscles in your neck and putting pressure on your lower back.
+Standing desks have risen in popularity as a remedy to this growing epidemic of poor sitting posture.
 But are they worth the hype?

 Lower your pain

 The short answer is yes.
-Sitting puts a tremendous amount of pressure on your spine, which if continued for long durations and with poor posture, can cause a variety of musculoskeletal issues.
+Sitting puts a tremendous amount of pressure on your spine, which if continued for long periods of time with poor posture, can cause a variety of muscle and joint issues.
 Prolonged sitting, for example, is a leading cause of neck and back pain (Kallings, 2021).
-Making simple postural adjustments, including changing your position, can decrease your pain significantly.

-Standing desks, thus, benefit your back and neck by reducing the pressure these regions endure during a typical work day.
-Standing desks are not a cure-all for back and neck pain, but they can provide some much-needed relief.
-Although its study design had some limitations, the Take-a-Stand Project conducted by the CDC showed that standing desks reduced back and neck pain by more than 50 percent.
+Making simple adjustments in the way you sit, including changing your position, can greatly lower your pain.
+Standing desks help by reducing the pressure your back and neck absorb during a typical work day.
+They are not a cure-all for back and neck pain, but they can provide some much-needed relief.
+The Take-a-Stand Project conducted by the CDC, for example, showed that standing desks reduced back and neck pain by more than 50 percent (CDC, 2012).

 Brighten your mood